haidy639/coursera-test/README.md

 First,I tried to use all the tools that i learned during the course and my study.So, i Created a folder for the year, unzipped all the 12 files(january,february, march, april , may , jun, jul,aug,sep,oct,nov,dec) 2022.Excel was used for all the 12 files , ride_length was measured by subtracting ended_at with started_at using the right format as HH:MM:SS .
 Checked the day_of_week using Weekday function.
 I figured out it was not the right decision to use it on large data and that costs alot time and excel wasnot able to read the started_at column and ended_at column as date_time.I tried different functions to change them but it was not that effecient.
 <br>
 <br>
 So R was used as the files were large to be used by other programs.
-Installed the packages Tidyverse , readr ,dplyy,ggplot2, hydroTSM ,hms,data.table,lubridate and scales. rbind was used to combine the 12 files (january,february, march, april , may , jun, jul,aug,sep,oct,nov,dec) 2022 to one file year.
+Installed the packages Tidyverse , readr ,dplyy,ggplot2, hydroTSM ,hms,data.table,lubridate and scales. rbind was used to combine the 12 files (january,february, march, april , may , jun, jul,aug,sep,oct,nov,dec) 2022 to one file year.<br>
-1.uploaded the 12 files (jan,feb.....etc) using read.csv
+1.uploaded the 12 files (jan,feb.....etc) using read.csv <br>
-2.rbind all the files to data frame year
+2.rbind all the files to data frame year <br>
-3.Created a new data frame to keep the a copy of my previous data year_2 4.Added columns start and end (for date_time information) , as Started_at and ended_at were considered as char.
+3.Created a new data frame to keep the a copy of my previous data year_2 <br>
+4.Added columns start and end (for date_time information) , as Started_at and ended_at were considered as char. <br>
-5.Added columns:
+5.Added columns:<br>
-- ride_length by subtracting end with start, to check the duration of the ride.
+- ride_length by subtracting end with start, to check the duration of the ride. <br>
-- day_of_week to check the day of the week
+- day_of_week to check the day of the week<br>
-- month
+- month <br>
-- hour
+- hour <br>
-- day
+- day <br>
-- season (spring,summer..etc)
+- season (spring,summer..etc) <br>
-- time_of_day (morning,night..etc)
+- time_of_day (morning,night..etc) <br>

 <h2>Prepare</h2>
 1. Removed these columns (start_station_id, end_station_id,start_lat,start_lng,end_lat,end_lng)<br>